Loblolly Pine - Biomass, Wood Pellets and Lumber

-Loblolly Pine is grown primarily by the pulp & paper industry represent nearly 70% of total production.
+Loblolly Pine grown primarily by the pulp & paper industry represent nearly 70% of total production.
 The remaining 30% is utilized for fence pots, utility poles and the lumber industry.
-Typically, Loblolly Pine is harvested in 24 year growing cycles when seedlings are used.
+Typically, Loblolly Pine is harvested in 24 year growing cycles starting with 12-inch transplants.

-Loblolly Pine plantation costs average between $150 and $250 per acre depending on how many acres are planted per project – the more acres the lower the cost.
+Loblolly Pine plantation costs average between $150 and $250 per acre depending on how many acres are planted per project – more acres lowers the cost.
 An average of 500 trees per acre is common.
-A thinning program may be initiated during year 5 of the plantation cutting every second tree so the remaining trees will size up.
-On average, the thinned trees will increase two times diameter compared to a plantation with no thinning.
-Fertilizing trees from years 6 through 24 will increase wood volume as well.
+A thinning program is typically initiated during year 5; cutting every second tree leaving the remaining trees to size up.
+On average, thinned tree diameter will increase two times that of a tree growing in a plantation without thinning.
+Fertilizing trees from years 6 through 24 can help increase wood volume as well.

 - no thinning, no pine straw income, and no fertilization the first 5 years